jisraelsen/drudgery/README.md

 Logging
 -------

-Provide Drudgery with a logger and you will info logged about each job.
+Provide Drudgery with a logger and info will be logged about each job.

-When log level is `INFO` expect to see basic output for each job, e.g. when the job starts and how long it took to complete.
+When log level is `INFO` expect to see basic output for each job (e.g. when it starts and completes).

 ```ruby
 logger = Logger.new('log/etl.log')